 In terms of pricing, the choice between Cloud Storage built-in caching and Cloud CDN depends on how much data you serve every month, which determines the amount of networking costs you incur.

 If you regularly serve 100GiB or more of cacheable data a month, or need to use per-request logging and custom headers, it may be cheaper overall for you to rely on Cloud CDN.
 You incur Cloud Storage egress and Cloud CDN cache fill costs for cache fill, and Cloud CDN networking prices apply after the cache is full.
-The networking cost savings you gain from using Cloud CDN may be worth the higher operating costs associated with maintaining HTTP(S) Load Balancing and Cloud CDN along with Cloud Storage.
+The networking cost savings you gain from using Cloud CDN may be worth the higher operating costs associated with maintaining the external Application Load Balancer and Cloud CDN along with Cloud Storage.

 - Read the caching overview for Cloud CDN.

-- Read the pricing details for HTTP(S) Load Balancing and Cloud CDN.
+- Read the pricing details for external Application Load Balancers and Cloud CDN.

 - Read more about the